ifs-informed emdr

 Should I take medication for my anxiety and depression in addition to going to therapy?

 The research is very clear that most people experience the greatest benefit in the shortest amount of time when they go to therapy and take medication.
-Many mental illnesses involve some degree of chemical imbalance in the brain.
-Psychotropic medication obviously helps to rebalance those chemicals, but evidence-based therapy modalities are also shown to correct this chemical imbalance.

 One key advantage of therapy over medication is that the benefits persist even after stopping treatment.
 In therapy you learn how to manage your emotions and actually work through the underlying cause of whatever problems you’re experiencing.
 On the other hand, when someone only takes medication without any learning, their recovery may be dependent on continuing the medication, particularly if the underlying issues haven’t been addressed.